Kathy Baker: Career

 Baker began her acting career at San Francisco's Magic Theatre, performing in several of Sam Shepard's plays before getting her break in an off-Broadway production of Fool for Love (1983) opposite Ed Harris.
 She won an Obie Award for this role.
 In the same year she was cast as Louise Shepard, Alan Shepard's wife, in the drama film The Right Stuff.
 She later had dramatic performances as a prostitute in Street Smart (1987) and a recovering alcoholic and victim of domestic abuse in Clean and Sober (1988).
 For her performance in Street Smart, Baker has won National Society of Film Critics Award for Best Supporting Actress and Boston Society of Film Critics Award for Best Supporting Actress as well as an Independent Spirit Award for Best Supporting Female nomination.
 She later starred in films Dad, Jacknife and Edward Scissorhands.

 From 1992 to 1996, Baker starred as Jill Brock, a small-town doctor, in the CBS critically acclaimed drama series Picket Fences created by David E. Kelley.
 For her performance in the series she won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series three times: in 1993, 1995 and 1996, Golden Globe Award for Best Actress – Television Series Drama in 1994, and Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series in 1995.
 She later appeared in David E. Kelley's dramas Ally McBeal, The Practice and had the recurring role as Meredith Peters in Boston Public, for which she was nominated for a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series in 2001.
 Baker also received Emmy Award nominations for her guest performance in Touched by an Angel and in the category Outstanding Supporting Actress in a Miniseries or a Movie for Door to Door.

 Baker has appeared in over 50 theatrical films in supporting and leading roles.
 She starred in two movies directed by Rodrigo García: Things You Can Tell Just by Looking at Her (2000) and Nine Lives (2005).
 Her other major credits include The Cider House Rules (1999), Cold Mountain (2003), 13 Going on 30 (2004), The Jane Austen Book Club (2007), Last Chance Harvey (2008), Take Shelter (2011) and Saving Mr. Banks (2013).
 She starred opposite Tom Selleck in the Jesse Stone made-for-TV film series in the 2000s.
 Also on television she guest-starred on Nip/Tuck, Law & Order: Special Victims Unit, Grey's Anatomy, and Medium.
 She also starred in the short-lived Lifetime drama series Against the Wall in 2011.

+In 2014, it was announced that she was cast in Randall Miller's Midnight Rider, a biopic of Gregg Allman of the Allman Brothers Band.
 Baker also appears in the Netflix series The Ranch along with Ashton Kutcher and Elisha Cuthbert.

 Personal life

-She lives in Southern California with her second husband, director/producer Steven Robman, whom she married in 2003.
+She lives in Southern California with her second husband, director and producer Steven Robman, whom she married in 2003.
 She has a son and daughter with her first husband, Donald Camillieri.